surniaulula/wpsso/readme.txt

 = 3.46.3-dev.2 =

-(2017/09/30) Added a new Block Filter Output (BFO) feature when using "the_content" filter, to monitor and fix incorrectly coded filter hooks.
+(2017/09/30) Added a new Block Filter Output (BFO) feature to monitor the content filter and fix incorrectly coded filter hooks.
 The "Apply Content Filters" option is now enabled by default. ;-)

 = 3.46.2 =